ehsannarmani/gradle-mirror/README.md

 }
 ```
 > [!NOTE]
-> Clone of mirror is lunched at `en-mirror.ir` and ready to use. this mirror contains `google`,`central` and `jitpack` mavens.
+> Clone of mirror is launched at `en-mirror.ir` and ready to use. this mirror contains `google`,`central` and `jitpack` mavens.
 ### Repository Filtering
-By default, all of repositories will get mirrored, to mirror just specific repository, put the key of repository in the mirror url like this:
+By default, all repositories are mirrored.
+To mirror only a specific repository, include its key in the mirror URL, like this:
 ```kotlin
 maven("https://en-mirror.ir/jitpack")
 ```

 ### Code Document:
-Config your mirror `config.php`:
+Configure your mirror `config.php`:
 ```php
 $config = [
   'cache_folder'=>'cache',